airalab/robonomics-wiki/docs/en/raspberry-setup.md

 For this you should choose **[64-bit Ubuntu Server 22.04 LTS](https://ubuntu.com/download/raspberry-pi/thank-you?version=22.04&architecture=server-arm64+raspi) or newer**  and then repeat [Configuration RPi](#configuration-rpi).

 ### Home Assistant installation
 Now we need to install Home Assistant to the Raspberry Pi.
-Official website oh Home Assistant can be found [here](https://www.home-assistant.io/).
+Official website of Home Assistant can be found [here](https://www.home-assistant.io/).

 We will install `Home Assistant Core`.
-It's actual version is 2022.6.2  and instruction assumes that we already have Python 3.9 or newer installed.
+Its actual version is 2022.6.2  and instruction assumes that you already have Python 3.9 or newer installed.

 Let's start.
 The easiest way is to use our bash script `install.sh` to update system and install all dependencies automatically.
 Download file to your Raspberry Pi.
 Then change user's rights for this file and start it: